Overview

 8 Days

-This hiking adventure will lead you along seldom-traveled highland trails surrounded by exquisite snow-capped peaks, past roving herds of llamas and alpacas, around impossibly hued turquoise lakes, and through graceful waterfalls.
+This adventure is unique in that it’s for travelers interested in cultural exploration AND/OR travelers with a passion for hiking.
+In fact you can do BOTH on this multi-activity tour.
+Your local guides will lead you along seldom-traveled highland trails surrounded by exquisite snow-capped peaks, past roving herds of llamas and alpacas, around impossibly hued turquoise lakes, and through graceful waterfalls.
 Your destinations will include fascinating

 archaeological sites, thought-provoking agricultural and commercial Andean cooperatives, and bustling towns and markets showcasing the flavors of the region